-An appointment to attempt Phase 2 may be made with DPLS only after Phase 1 is passed.
+An appointment combining the Phases 2 and 3, may be made with Driver Programs and Licensing Standards only after Phase 1 is passed.
 The appointment must be booked by the driving school, not the applicant, to ensure that the driving school's Senior Instructor is confident that the applicant is properly prepared for this Phase and a driver training vehicle is available.